ofbennett/nhs-prescribing-etl-pipeline/README.md

 ## The Data Sources

 The majority of the data comes from a large volume (~100GB) of anonymised GP prescription records which have been released publicly by [NHS digital](https://digital.nhs.uk) over the course of the last 10 years.
 The data can be downloaded from their website [here](https://digital.nhs.uk/data-and-information/publications/statistical/practice-level-prescribing-data) and a detailed description of what the data contains can be found [here](https://digital.nhs.uk/data-and-information/areas-of-interest/prescribing/practice-level-prescribing-in-england-a-summary/practice-level-prescribing-data-more-information).
 This public sector information is published and made available under the [Open Government Licence v3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
-Prescription data from each month consists over a little over 9 million rows.
+Prescription data is released once a month and each monthly release consists of a CSV file containing a little over 9 million rows.

 The prescribed medication in this dataset is referenced with a code used by the British National Formulary (BNF).
 An extra dataset (~19MB) providing more information and categorisation of each of these medications from the BNF was downloaded from the NHS Business Services Authority website ([here](https://apps.nhsbsa.nhs.uk/infosystems/data/showDataSelector.do?reportId=126)).